OUR STORY SO FAR

-We hit the start 2018 and Jeff is still out of work but MMB demands are growing.
+We hit the start 2018 and Jeff is still out of work but MINI MISS demands are growing.
 It is a now or never moment.
-MMB can't grow without more resource.
+MINI MISS can't grow without more resource.
 Jeff is only finding work involving a four hour round commute.
 The two will not work side by side.
 So yet again we hold our breath and take the jump.
-Jeff joins MMB.
+Jeff joins MINI MISS.

 We have a little pot of redundancy money which goes towards our first commercial oven.
 And at the end of 2018 we sign the lease on a dilapidated property to get us out of the house and into a dedicated space for the business that we convert ourselves: Mini Miss Bread, 2a Church Street, Saffron Walden.

 We are doing business our way.
-We have built it around us and our family.
-It's not perfect.
-It doesn't suit everyone.
+We have built it around us and our family (despite Jeff and I splitting in 2021 we still work together and happily co-parent our children).
+The MINI MISS approach to running a business isn't for everyone.
 But it's working for us and we have a lot of happy customers.

 We are always striving to improve, move forward, evolve and keep things interesting for us and our customers.
 But we haven't ever known, and nor do we know now, what is around the corner.
-We grow organically based on our family needs and our customers' preferences.
+We grow organically based on our family needs, the need's of our team and our customers' preferences.